Napari Phasors

 Usage

 napari-phasors is a comprehensive plugin that provides a complete workflow for phasor analysis in napari.
-It includes widgets for reading various FLIM and hyperspectral file formats, performing phasor analysis, calibration, component analysis, FRET analysis, filtering, manual selections, and exporting results.
+It includes widgets for reading various FLIM and hyperspectral file formats, performing phasor analysis on multiple layers simultaneously, calibration, component analysis, FRET analysis, filtering, phasor selections (manual, circular cursor, and automatic clustering), and exporting results.

 Sample Data